prabusw/beancount-importer-zeodha/README.md

 # beancount-importers-india

-Beancount importer for Banks in India.
-The code for SBI and ICICI has already been tested and found working for the following banks in India KVB and IOB.
+Beancount importer for Banks and Brokers in India.
+The code for SBI and ICICI has already been tested and found working for banks like KVB and IOB.
 More information about Beancount accounting package can be found here http://furius.ca/beancount/

 Importer for ICICIBank